oguzal/todolist/README.md

 # todolist
-# Simple in memory todo list api using Asp.net core
-# Postman collection is also in the root.
+Simple in memory todo list application api using Asp.net core without UI Postman collection is also in the root.